isaacnmm/pestpolicy-hugo2XX/content/posts/best-medicine-for-ear-mites-in-cats/index.md

 ##  [7.
 Eradimite Ear Mite Treatment for Cats](https://www.amazon.com/dp/B0002AL6UQ/?tag=p-policy-20)

-Eradicate [Ear Mite](https://pestpolicy.com/can-humans-get-ear-mites-from-dogs/) Treatment is made from aloe vera.
+Eradicate [Ear Mite](https://pestpolicy.com/can-humans-get-ear-mites-from-dogs/)Treatment is made from aloe vera.
 It is, therefore, completely safe with minimum chances of developing side effects to the treatment.
 The aloe vera also helps in soothing the inflamed or itchy skin caused by the ear mites.
 Apart from cats, it can also be used on other pets such as dogs and rabbits.

 The treatment also gets rid of the ticks and helps in breaking down and removing ear wax.

-It is easy to administer [medication to the cat as the treatment](https://pestpolicy.com/best-flea-treatment-for-cats/) is applied through topical drops to the ear.
+It is easy to administer [medication to the cat as the treatment](https://pestpolicy.com/best-flea-treatment-for-cats/)is applied through topical drops to the ear.
 Eradicate Ear Mite Treatment is readily available over the counter.
 One does not need a prescription to purchase the medicine.
 It is, however, advisable to seek professional advice from a qualified vet before administering.

 Consult your vet in the case of side effects, or the cat is under special conditions such as pregnancy.